 The Department of Nutritional Sciences offers an online Master of Science in Personalized Nutrition (MSPN).
 The MSPN program is a professional degree that uniquely combines courses in nutrigenomics, clinical nutrition, and nutritional biochemistry to provide a foundation of knowledge and skills for Personalized Nutrition professionals.

-Master of Science Requirements

-At least 30 credits are required and must come from MSPN core courses.

-Required Core Courses: NUSC 5200, 5280, 5300, 5314, 5410, 5600, 5700, 6311, 6313, and 6410.
+Master of Science in Personalized Nutrition Requirements: NUSC 5200, 5280, 5300, 5325, 5410, 5600, 5700, 6311, 6313, and 6410.

 Pharmaceutical Sciences (M.S., Ph.D.)